 The author’s contribution is very much integrated into your website.
 While you can give the author rights to the published material, it still seems very much like the site owner’s.

-WordPress “the software” is open-source and free.
+WordPress ‘the software’ is open-source and free.
 You can download it from WordPress.org and install it (with the correct hosting) on your own website.
-Most hosts have one-click WordPress installs available, which makes WordPress both particularly easy to install and get up-and-running with.
+Most hosts have one-click WordPress installs available, which makes WordPress particularly easy to install and get up and running with.

 WordPress.com allows you to use a WordPress subdomain (i.e. something like yourwebsitename.wordpress.com) as your blog’s web address.
-This is free to do, however, with a free WordPress.com account, you won’t be able to access a lot of WordPress’s functionality.
-Unless you upgrade your account, you’ll only be able to use basic customization options — and plugins aren’t available for use at all.
+This is free to do, but, with a free WordPress.com account, you won’t be able to access a lot of WordPress’s functionality.
+Unless you upgrade your account, you’ll only be able to use basic customization options.

-Medium, on the other hand, is completely free.
-While it doesn’t sport all the features WordPress does, and you can’t get a custom domain (for now), everything that is there is free.
+Medium, on the other hand, is completely free for writers.
+While it doesn’t sport all of the features WordPress does, and you can’t get a custom domain, everything that’s there is free for writers.

-While WordPress the software has a huge online community, there isn’t a “writer’s community” per se.
-WordPress.com does not position itself as a publisher at all.
-There are loose ties between websites, and once you have an account you can follow other blogs, but the functionality is limited and not too prominent.
+While WordPress the software has a huge online community, there isn’t a ‘writer’s community’ per se.
+WordPress.com doesn’t position itself as a publisher at all.
+There are loose ties between websites, and, once you have an account, you can follow other blogs, but the functionality is limited and not too prominent.

 Should I Use Medium?

-In comparing Medium vs WordPress, it’s obvious that these are tools used for very different purposes.
-WordPress is capable of doing almost everything Medium can do and then some, but this means that the focus of WordPress is elsewhere — or at least the scope is much wider than just writing.
+In comparing Medium vs WordPress, it’s obvious these are tools used for very different purposes.
+WordPress is capable of doing almost everything Medium can do (and then some), but this means the focus of WordPress is elsewhere — or at least the scope is much wider than just writing.